gve-sw/gve_devnet_firepower_dynamic_object_updater/README.md

 This code repository contains a script to automatically update FMC dynamic objects using information from a DNS zone transfer.

 This script will:
- - Request zone transfer from a provided DNS server
+ - Request zone transfer for a target domain
  - Query FMC dynamic objects to inspect current contents
  - Compare results to determine addresses to add/remove from FMC object
  - Modify FMC object to add/remove addresses